 Laundry service is an age-old profession that has always required special skills.
 Click To TweetSome form of housekeeping laundry service has been around for a long time now.
 Ever since humans started wearing clothes, laundry made its entrance.

-Of course before the washing machine was invented, people would use rivers and hands to clean their clothing.
-In some parts of the world this practice still exists.
+Of course, before the washing machine was invented.
+People would use rivers and hands to clean their clothing.
+In some parts of the world, this practice still exists.
 The use of rocks or other natural materials to press and pound the clothes against.

 How important are laundry skills for the domestic housekeeper?

-We’ve all heard the horror stories of cashmere jumpers being put in the washing machine, or silk dresses being put in the dryer – the domestic housekeeper has the highest level of responsibility with the clothes that they care for.
+We’ve all heard the horror stories of cashmere jumpers being put in the washing machine.
+Or silk dresses being put in the dryer.
+The domestic housekeeper has the highest level of responsibility with the clothes that they care for.
 How they approach the laundry is a vital and important skill.

-So what are the laundry SOPs (standard operating procedures) for the domestic housekeeper?
+What are the laundry SOPs (standard operating procedures) for the domestic housekeeper?

 - READ the label.
 This is a 101 common mistake and leads to damaging clothes.
 You need to understand what each label means.

 - Always separate your laundry.
 Whites, lights, darks and delicates.

 - Check – pockets, close zippers, denim should be turned inside out.
 Pre-treat any stains.
 Always place delicates into a mesh bag

 - Cold Water: Fine fabrics, delicates, denim, sweaters and anything that might run colour or shrink.